COSC3020/isomorphism-nodes-connectivity-ross223/README.md

 By the definition of completely connected each node in A is connected to each other, and each node in B is connected similarly.

+Since each node in A is connected to each other node, this means that each node has n-1 edges as there are n nodes in the graph.
+This is the same for each node in B. This means that each node in A can be equated to exactly one node in B as every node has the same number of edges.
+Therefore, there is a one-to-one function from A to B by the definition of one-to-one.

+Since there is the same number of nodes in each graph, and each node is mapped to exactly one other node, there is an onto function from A to B by the definition of onto.

-This means that there is a bijection between A and B as for each node in A, there is a node in B that is connected to the same number and type of nodes.
+This means that there is a bijection between A and B as the graphs are both onto and one-to-one.

 A relationship cannot be both a bijection and not a bijection as this is a contradition.